googlearchive/Abelana-Android/README.md

 The Android app was written by Zafir Khan and Les Vogel.
 For questions and comments, please join the [Google Group](https://groups.google.com/forum/#!forum/abelana-app).

-Disclaimer: This application is for educational purposes only, and is not a Google product or service.
+Disclaimer: This application is for educational purposes only and is not a Google product or service.

 #Features
 * Connects to Cloud Platform backend featuring CRUD (create/read/update/delete) capabilities